undomained/teds/doc/installation.rst

 CMake configuration variables
 +++++++++++++++++++++++++++++++

-See ``initial_cache.cmake`` in the root directory of either C++ code for a list of configuration variables.
+See :file:`initial_cache.cmake` in the root directory of either C++ code for a list of configuration variables.
 You can copy and work with that file directly.
 There is thus no need to list them separately here.